-I first visited Hong Kong many years ago during Chinese New Year, and since then it’s been one of my favorite destinations in Asia.
-Complete with massive skyscrapers as far as the eye can see, wondrous city lights, and some of the most delicious food you’ll ever try – I think exploring Hong Kong in 48 hours is just enough time make you fall completely in love with it!
+I first visited Hong Kong many years ago during Chinese New Year, and since then, it’s been one of my favorite destinations in Asia.
+Complete with massive skyscrapers as far as the eye can see, wondrous city lights, and some of the most delicious food you’ll ever try – I think exploring Hong Kong in 48 hours is just enough time to make you fall completely in love with it!

 There are so many incredible hotels to choose from in the city, but it’s also one of the more expensive places for accommodation.
 The “budget hostels” aren’t that cheap for backpacker standards, and even the mid-range hotels are super pricey.
 Here are a few recommendations for Hong Kong accommodation!

 InterContinental Grand Stanford Hong Kong – Out of all the hotels in Hong Kong, I would choose to stay here at InternContinental.
 Why?
 Well, because when I was a young backpacking travel blogger, I went inside one of them and asked if I could check out the pool and take some photos.
 The management team was super friendly and said that wouldn’t be a problem at all.
 The hotel is absolutely stunning, the pool is amazing, the rooms are luxurious, and the price is relatively affordable, starting at around $230 per night.
 It’s well-located, has amazing reviews, and will be the perfect hotel for exploring Hong Kong in two days!